samheckle/networked-media-fa-24/notes/faq.md

             pm2 kill
             pm2 start server.js
         ```
+    5. If you see in the CPU column `0%`, it probably means your server file isn't updated.
+You can download the server.js file from cyberduck and see if it has the correct data.

 ## My project didn't update!
-- Make sure you saved your file in VSCode.
+1. Make sure you saved your file in VSCode.
-- Make sure you uploaded the correct file to the server in the correct location.
+2. Make sure you uploaded the correct file to the server in the correct location.